 But far more important, I have been blessed with a deepening awareness of life-changing facts about myself, history, faith, science, people and living through a growing, thriving, incredibly rewarding relationship with the Lord Jesus Christ who created all of us and indeed the whole universe.

 So Here’s “The Ask”

-Maybe you’d like to know more about how this happened for me and consider whether it’s something you’d like for yourself.
-Don’t worry, it’ll just be friendly conversation, no judgements, no preaching, just two people talking about how to make it on the Hill and everywhere else.
-Let’s meet for half an hour (or more, or less, if you like) for coffee.
+Maybe you’d like to know more about how this all happened, to see if maybe there are some lessons I’ve learned that might help you.
+Don’t worry, it’ll just be a friendly conversation, no judgements, no preaching, just two people talking about how to make it on the Hill and everywhere else.
+We can talk for half an hour (or more, or less, if you like) over coffee.
 Senate or House side.
 Tell me what works for you.
 God bless.

 And keep an eye on HillFaith blog.
 It’s the heart of a new apologetics ministry that in coming months will share with Hill staffers the endless, fascinating evidence from science, history, archeology and logic for the literal resurrection of Jesus Christ and the life-changing truth of His Gospel.

 Also, look for information here in coming months about debates, panel discussions, seminars and speaking presentations here on the Hill featuring the smartest, most knowledgeable and dynamic apologetics speakers in the world.

 June 18, 2018

 Mark Tapscott is HillFaith’s editor, IT jockey, spiritual guide, chief bottle washer and overall Jack-of-All-Trades.
 Email him at firstname.lastname@example.org